 Occupational therapy

-Occupational therapy SOAP notes track clients' functional abilities and progress.
-Subjective entries document clients' or caregivers' reports on daily activities and challenges.
-Objective data includes observations from assessments of motor skills, coordination, and task performance.
-The assessment identifies areas of improvement or ongoing difficulty.
-The plan details therapeutic interventions, adaptive equipment recommendations, and goals for upcoming sessions.
+Occupational therapy SOAP notes track your patient’s abilities to function.
+Subjective entries document the patient’s or your caregiver’s reports about daily activities, while objective data includes observations from motor skill assessments.
+The assessment identifies areas of progress or ongoing challenges, while the plan outlines therapeutic interventions, adaptive equipment suggestions, and future goals.

 Example: